chrisbgvt/ecommerce-api/README.md

 # E-commerce API

-Basic REST API implementation with JWT token authentication for learning purposes.
+Basic REST API implementation in `Node.js` with `JWT` token authentication for learning purposes.

 ## How to check it out